-The continent houses the world's highest mountain ranges, two most populous countries, among other superlatives.
+The continent houses the world's highest mountain ranges, and the two most populous countries, among other superlatives.

 It is the second-largest continent in the world after Asia both by area and population.
 It comprises 54 countries and over 16% of the world's population.